rheinland2191/demo-calculator/README.md

 # Demo Calculator
-Backend using springboot
-Frontend using Angular
+Backend using springboot, Frontend using Angular

 ### PREREQ BACKEND ###